 Special honey is another short story; a gem by Geoff Elliott.

 Only $2.99 buys you the Kindle version to read on your favourite eReader.
-Download Bats in any instant.
-Or you can pay $15 for a paperback version from Our Store ...
+Download Bats in an instant from Amazon.